 Together, this is a great strategy for content building.

-Finally, to optimize for SEO throughout your post, here’s a crash course:
+Finally, to optimize for SEO throughout your post, there are many hacks, tricks and methods.
+But here’s a crash course:

-- Use the Keywords in Your Title Description
+- Use Your Target Keyword in The Title Description

-- Use the Keywords in the First Paragraph (Ideally)
+- Intentionally Place the Target Keywords in the First/Second Paragraph

 - Your keywords will probably come up naturally throughout writing, which is fine, but just don’t try to “keyword stuff” by adding the phrase too much